Creating a Zoom connection - PingOne Cloud Platform - PingOne

 • A Zoom system administrator account.

-• The Account ID, Client ID, and Client secret for a Server-to-Server OAuth application or the API key and API secret for a JWT application.
+• The Account ID, Client ID, and Client secret for a Server-to-Server OAuth application.
 For more information, see Creating an application in Zoom.

 Note: